nozzlegear/ShopifySharp/docs/contribution-guide.md

 ### Running tests for specific categories/services

 Every test file in the _ShopifySharp.Tests_ folder has its own category.
 For example, tests for the order service use the `Order` category.
-We use Xunit as our test runner, which means you can run all the tests in just one category using this command:
+We use xUnit as our test runner, which means you can run all the tests in just one category using this command:

 ```sh
 dotnet test --framework net6.0 --filter "Category=Order"